emmajanedrews/base-template/_posts/2018-04-05-some-market-news-and-home-maintenance-tips.md

   - Market Update
   - Real Estate
 excerpt: >-
-  Today I have a quick market update for you and I want to share some important home maintenance tips you should be mindful of now that spring is here.
+  Today I have a quick market update for you, and I also want to share some important home maintenance tips you should be mindful of now that spring is here.
 The average purchase price in both Ada and Canyon County has increased since this time last year.
 In Ada County, the average days on market is 39 days, whereas in Canyon County, it’s only 29 days.
-To learn more about our current market and which home maintenance tips you shouldn’t skip now that spring has sprung, watch my latest video.
+To learn more about our current market and hear some important spring maintenance tips, watch my latest video.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Graham+MacKenzie/Videos/2018/Ridge+to+River+Real+Estate+%257C+Market+Update+and+Maintenance+Tips.mp4
 pullquote: >-